-How I went from Ex-con to Movie Villain to International Winning Contemporary Artist
+How I went from Ex-con to Movie Villain to Award-Winning Contemporary Artist

 Also Read: WAN’s Exclusive Interview with Dave Vescio